 - Obtain a completion rate of 90% or better

 - Record the actual steps of the survey process in the field and keep records of all sources of sample attrition in the field

 - Weight the results of the Synar survey to account for unequal probabilities of selection, differences in percentages of eligible outlets between strata or clusters, and other deviations from the intended design

 Penalties for Noncompliance

-In lieu of this penalty, in every year since 2000, Congress has provided an alternative penalty mechanism by which a state can avoid the 40% reduction in its SABG funds if the state stipulates that it will spend its own funds to improve compliance with the law.
+A state can avoid the 10% reduction in its SUBG funds if the state stipulates that it will spend its own funds to improve compliance with the law.
 Specifically, under the alternative penalty, a state that fails to meet Synar requirements can take the following steps to avoid being penalized:

 Funding for Implementation

-Although there is no dedicated federal source of funding for states to use in implementing the Synar requirements, states may expend funds from the primary prevention setaside of their SABG for carrying out the administrative aspects of the requirements, such as developing the sample design and conducting inspections.
-SABG funds may not be used to fund enforcement of youth tobacco access laws.
+Although there is no dedicated federal source of funding for states to use in implementing the Synar requirements, states may expend funds from the primary prevention set aside of their SUBG for carrying out the administrative aspects of the requirements, such as developing the sample design and conducting inspections.
+SUBG funds may not be used to fund enforcement of youth tobacco access laws.